Your Digital Assets: Will Your Digital Legacy Live On After You’re Gone?

-Many of us now rely heavily on technology to maintain our day-to-day affairs.
-Facebook, Pinterest, Ebay, PayPal, Etsy, online banking and email–these services are all part of our digital lives.
+Most of us rely heavily on technology to maintain our day-to-day affairs.
+Facebook, Pinterest, eBay, PayPal, LinkedIn, online banking and email–these services are all part of our digital lives.
 Even the most casual computer user has a surprising amount of electronic information stored on their computer and on the web.
-Upon our death, this information remains in place and becomes our digital legacy.
-The trouble is, privacy laws and restrictions on terms of services for many of the most popular online services such as Google and Amazon prevent our loved ones from accessing our information once we are gone.
-In fact, we don’t even own our own the online information we store on services such as Facebook.
+Upon death, this information remains in place and becomes our digital legacy.
+The trouble is, privacy laws and restrictions on terms of services for many of the most popular online services such as Google and Amazon may prevent our loved ones from accessing our information once we are gone.
+In fact, we don’t even own our own online information we store on services such as Facebook.

 Fortunately, the world of managing digital estates is changing.
-Some states have already passed legislation addressing what happens to digital information but these laws are evolving making it difficult to adequately provide for your digital assets in your will.
+Some states have passed legislation addressing what happens to digital information but these laws are evolving making it difficult to adequately provide for your digital assets in your will.